Trippie Redd looks to bolster his already impressive resume with “!.”

 TOP 5

-Trippie Redd sounds like he’s ready to go to war with all of his foes in “Under Enemy Arms.”
+Trippie Redd sounds ready to go to war with all of his opps in “Under Enemy Arms.”

-I’m vibing with the army-like beat, the catchy melodies, and the raw lyrical content that drives “Under Enemy Arms.”
-However, what doesn’t sit well with me about the song is Trippie’s inconsistent delivery of his lyrics in the verses.
-At times, Trippie sounds like he’s rapping while gargling on some mouthwash.
-Considering both the positives and negatives I mentioned, I can imagine some people disliking this track while others genuinely getting into it.
+I’m vibing with the army-like beat, the catchy chorus, and the raw lyrical content that drives “Under Enemy Arms.”
+However, Trippie’s inconsistent delivery of the lyrics in his verses doesn’t sit well with me.
+At times, he sounds like he’s rapping while gargling on some mouthwash.
+Considering both the positives and negatives I mentioned, I can imagine some people disliking this track while others genuinely f**king with it.

 “Mac 10” serves as a chilling reminder of the consequences one might face if they dare to cross paths with Trippie Redd.

-I love the gritty nature inherent in “Mac 10.”
-Additionally, I appreciate the military-like approach that Trippie Redd and featured guests Lil Baby & Lil Duke bring to their respective verses on the song.
-(Who doesn’t enjoy listening to rappers with a militant flair?)
+I love how gritty “Mac 10” sounds.
+Additionally, I appreciate the military-like approach that Trippie Redd and featured guests Lil Baby & Lil Duke bring to their respective verses on the song (Who doesn’t enjoy listening to rappers with a militant flair?).

 3. !

-“!” showcases electrifying production by Diplo and a fearless vocal performance by Trippie Redd.
-In the song, Trippie discusses his efforts to mend his mind before pursuing a woman who could be detrimental to him.
-I suppose the Canton native has finally grasped the concept of nurturing something fragile (if only he applied the same mindset to his face).
+“!” showcases vibrant production by Diplo and a fearless vocal performance by Trippie Redd.
+Lyrically, Trippie discusses his efforts to mend his mind before pursuing a woman who could be detrimental to him.
+I guess the Canton native has finally grasped the concept of nurturing something fragile (if only he applied that mindset to his face).

 “Immortal” features two of rap’s most outrageous individuals in The Game and Trippie Redd.